rahulnkm/podscript/examples/README.md

 This script:
 - Automatically detects the source type (podcast or YouTube)
 - Downloads and transcribes content
-- Organizes transcripts in the `podcast-transcripts` directory
+- Organizes transcripts in the `transcripts` directory
 - Creates metadata files with source information

 #### Examples: